History of the Mayaca at Hontoon Island

 Many investigations into the life of the Mayaca have been made, but there is still very little known about them.
 They spoke a different language than the neighboring tribes and did their best to refuse interactions with the Spanish explorers.

-This stark lack of knowledge is why discoveries such as the owl totem prove to be invaluable in piecing together the life of these nearly forgotten tribe.
+This stark lack of knowledge is why discoveries such as the owl totem are invaluable in piecing together the life of the nearly forgotten tribe.

 As you walk up the shell midden, keep an eye out for the discarded shells that are scattered throughout the ground, and imagine the people who roamed this land for centuries.